cmbitz/ATMS559-climate-emulator-tutorial/README.md

 # ATMS559-climate-emulator-tutorial
 A tutorial for exploring emulators of CMIP-class Earth System Models.

-To read the original tutorial go to, but beware that some of the discussion was out of date with the code and figures, so it could set you off on the wrong track:
+To read the original tutorial go to, [climate_emulator_tutorial.ipynb](https://nbviewer.org/github/blutjens/climate-emulator-tutorial/blob/main/climate_emulator_tutorial.ipynb) but beware that some of the discussion was out of date with the code and figures, so it could set you off on the wrong track.

-[climate_emulator_tutorial.ipynb](https://nbviewer.org/github/blutjens/climate-emulator-tutorial/blob/main/climate_emulator_tutorial.ipynb)

 # Get on the NCAR Jupyter Hub.
 I recommend using Chrome